godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_canvasitem_shader.rst

 Your first fragment function
 ----------------------------

-The fragment function runs for every pixel covered by a triangle and determine what color that pixel should be based on information passed in from the vertex function.
+The fragment function runs for every pixel in a Sprite and determines what color that pixel should be.

-They are restricted to the pixels covered by the triangle, that means you cannot use one to, for example, create an outline around a sprite.
+They are restricted to the pixels covered by the Sprite, that means you cannot use one to, for example, create an outline around a Sprite.

 The most basic fragment function does nothing except assign a single color to every pixel.

+We do so by writing a ``vec4`` to the built-in variable ``COLOR``. ``vec4`` is shorthand for constructing a vector with 4 numbers.
+For more information about vectors see the :ref:`Vector math tutorial <doc_vector_math>` ``COLOR`` is both an input variable to the fragment function and the final output from it.

 .. code-block:: glsl